Shrey123ansh/Python--Angel-Broking-API-Trading/100_Zerodha/README.md

 02_Historical Data using Smart API
 12_Short Straddle using smart api

-24_SuperTrend is not working properly

 29_How to Automate Angel One Smart API login using TOTP --need to be tested

-33_ADX.js not working
-34_Stochastic RSI not working

-10-18 needs to implement ltp logic, currently its just returning tokenId

 01- working properly with calculation
 02- working properly with calculation